bambooforest/IntroDataScience_Fall_2022/11_Dimensionality_reduction_clustering_II/README.md

 clustering can be summarized as follows ([source](https://en.wikipedia.org/wiki/Cluster_analysis)):

-**Clustering may be used for grouping objects (or subjects, specimens, etc.), such that objects in the same group (or cluster) are more similar to each other than objects in other clusters.**
+-   **Clustering may be used for grouping objects (or subjects, specimens, etc.), such that objects in the same group (or cluster) are more similar to each other than objects in other clusters.**

-The basic idea of this chapter is 1) that you can implement a clustering procedure on your own in R, 2) that you understand which steps are included in a classical clustering analysis and 3) finally to apply the procedure on your own on different data sets – and of course your own data!
+The basic idea of this chapter is;

+1.  that you can implement a clustering procedure on your own in R,
+2.  that you understand which steps are included in a classical clustering analysis and
+3.  finally to apply the procedure on your own on different data sets – and of course your own data!

 Now let’s go through a **cluster analysis** in detail.